twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Using the grid

 Utilize the Bootstrap grid system within a modal by nesting `.container-fluid` within the `.modal-body`.
-Then, use the normal grid system classes as you would anywhere else.
+Then, use the standard grid system classes as you would anywhere else.

 <div class="modal fade" id="gridSystemModal" tabindex="-1" aria-labelledby="gridModalLabel" aria-hidden="true">
   <div class="modal-dialog">